Jonathan Ellsworth: Founder / Editor in Chief, Blister Gear Review

-Age: 38 | Vitals: 5’10,” 185 lbs. | Years skiing: 19 | Current Residence: Santa Fe, New Mexico
+Age: 39 | Vitals: 5’10,” 180 lbs. | Years skiing: 20 | Current Residence: New Mexico & Utah

 I grew up in the Chicago area, nowhere near any mountains, and my first loves were soccer, basketball, and football.
 In high school, I was a varsity athlete in football, basketball, and track, and I played football in college (wide receiver) till I was sidelined by an injury.

 My first time on skis came during my junior year of high school.
 The second time was a year later.
 I started making ski trips out West with some friends during college, but it wasn’t until I moved to New Mexico twelve years ago that I began to get in a lot of days skiing.
 Of all the reviewers here, I definitely got the latest start.
 I didn’t grow up racing or hitting rails in the park—I was shooting jump shots and running fade routes.
-But for more than a decade I’ve been getting 100+ days a year on the mountain, and I’m happily making up for lost time.
+But for more than a decade I’ve been getting 100+ days a year on the mountain, happily making up for lost time.

 On deep days, I love making turns in open terrain, jumping off of whatever I can find, simply feeling grateful for it all.
 In those cases, I might seek out more technical lines later in the day, or save them for smaller storms.

 Sometimes skiing is about testing your limits, and sometimes it’s about the pure enjoyment of the turns and the snow and your surroundings.
 And one of the greatest things about skiing is that those challenging personal tests, and those moments of pure gratitude and joy, often occur on the very same day.